How Sunshine Can Brighten Your Existence

 Regular exposure to sunlight throughout the day is one of the best ways to keep our natural sleep cycle in-check.
 Advocating for sleep when the sun sets and waking when it rises may sound like an antiquated farming platitude, but some pieces of wisdom never change.

-Times are tough right now.
+Times are tough.
 There are many ways you can and should work on your mental health if you’re struggling, but one readily available tool is—surprise, surprise—sunlight.

 An obvious connection is the sun’s correlation with sleep described above.
 The more rested we are, the more control we typically have over emotional regulation.